actions-marketplace-validations/kdubroff_merge_feature_branch/README.md

 # merge_feature_branch
 Merge source branch into feature branch and push.
-Create PR if conflicts
+Create a PR and send an email notification if there are conflicts.

 inputs: